afterpay/sdk-android/README.md

 ### Launching the Checkout (v2)

-Launch the Afterpay express checkout flow by starting the intent provided by the SDK for the given options.
+Launch the Afterpay checkout v2 flow by starting the intent provided by the SDK for the given options.
 For more information on express checkout, including the available options and callbacks, please check the [API reference][express-checkout].

-> **NOTE:** Configuration must always be set before calling checkout v2.

 ```kotlin
 class ExampleActivity: Activity {